KmlPro/ToDoAsLessCodeAsPossible/README.md

   b) if you want to limit number of characters for UI purposes, like in ToDo Title lenght, it should be done in application layer.
 Why in Application Layer instead of API?

-  Imagine case when you expose fill some form by UI but then you will allow users also send this same form using Email.
+Imagine case when you create feature that allows user fill form by UI but then you need to allow users also send the same form using Email.
 Validation of input paramteres will be the same, but in case of Email, API will be not involved anymore

 ### Separated request Dtos instead of using directly Command in Api project